Searching for questions & answers:

 how to perform the firmware update is included with the update file.

-P20 and P30c-series with network connection (slave charging station):
+P20 and P30c-series with network connection (client charging station):

 The software update is carried out at the master charging station.
 The master

-charging station passes on the update to the connected slave charging
+charging station passes on the update to the connected client charging

 P30 x-series: To bring the software of the charging station up to date, a software